AamirMeman/Hand-and-Human-Pose-Detaction/README.md

 1. opencv Module
 2. Mediapipe Module

-There are many in Built Function in Mediapipe that make easy to Detact Human Pose/Body
+There are many in Built Function in Mediapipe that make easy to Detect Human Pose/Body